cameronism/Cameronism.Json/README.md

   TODO
   Properties that return a constant will not be called, the serialized value will be calculated when generating serialization method

+## TODO

+- Add unit test for (enumerable of) memberless object
+- Better return value when insufficient space
+  + object serializer
+    * currently just doubles original avail param
+    * `member result - minLength` might be sufficient
+    * should decrease available before serializing member, save some room for following members
+- Minimum length (and maybe reserved length) per schema
+  DateTime and Guid are JSON type string but we know a lot more about their length than the general string case
+- Inline constant properties (see optimizations)
+- Call Dispose on enumerators
+- Performance test array with unrolled first iteration